 Oscilloscope model Full sample rate

 601x 400 MSa/s (8 M option)

 601x 500 MSa/s (1M, 2M option)

 603x 1 GSa/s (1M, 2M option)

 603x/703x 2 GSa/s (8 M standard)

 605x/705x 2 GSa/s

 610x/710x 4 GSa/s (2 GSa/s when adjacent scope channels used)

 701x 400 MSa/s (8 M standard)

+305x 4 GSa/s (2 GSa/s when adjacent scope channels used)

+303x 2 GSa/s

+3024 1 GSa/s

+301x 1 GSa/s

 With the addition of the anti-alias lowpass filter described above, this mode is free of alias exposure zones.
-This means that no signal anywhere in the range of the VSA's center frequency will alias upon the desired signal and corrupt the measurement.
+This means that no signal anywhere in the range of the broadband combination of the 89600 VSA software and the InfiniiVision scope's center frequency will alias upon the desired signal and corrupt the measurement.

 There is a trade-off when using this mode.
-The default memory in the 6000/7000 Series limits the measurement time, or Main Time, to as little as $100~\mu s$.
-Optional memory is available to increase the maximum Main Time.
-If a longer Main Time (or Result Length for digital demodulation) is needed for more resolution in the frequency domain, go to the Configure menu, click on Sample Mode > Edit and select User Rate from the drop-down menu, and set the User Sample Rate.
+The default memory in the 3000/6000/7000 Series limits the measurement time, or Main Time, to as little as 100 μs.
+Optional memory is available for some oscilloscopes to increase the maximum Main Time.
+If a longer Main Time (or Result Length for digital demodulation) is needed for more resolution in the frequency domain, go to the Input menu, click on Extensions...>SampleMode and select User Rate from the drop-down menu, and set the UserSampleRate parameter.
 Make sure that you thoroughly review the user rate section below before using this mode.
 The Main Time limit for any sample rate is shown in the operating region curves that appear later in this Application Note.

-NOTE: Any limitation to Main Time (or Result Length) will be indicated by the inability of the software to increase the Main Time or decrease RBW when Number of Frequency Points is increased.
+NOTE: Any limitation to Main Time (or Result Length) will be indicated by the inability of the software to increase the Main Time or decrease RBW when number of Frequency Points is increased.